 Starting around the week of Thanksgiving, the whole city comes alive with holiday cheer, offering a wide variety of Christmas events appropriate for the whole family.
 From brilliant light shows in nearby Michigan communities to events at the Detroit Zoo that let guests share meals with penguins, you're sure to find something to do with your kids this holiday season.

 About 26 miles north of central Detroit, the community of Rochester, Michigan, gets a makeover each year for the holiday season.
 Throughout November and December, storefronts along Main Street (Rochester Road) light up with over one million Christmas lights for their annual Big, Bright Light Show.

-Shops in downtown Rochester remain open until 9 p.m. throughout the holiday season, and the lighting display are turned on from 5 p.m. to midnight each evening until January.
+Shops in downtown Rochester remain open until 9 p.m. throughout the holiday season, and the lighting display is turned on from 5 p.m. to midnight each evening until January.

 Flint, Michigan—located 66 miles northwest of Detroit—is home to a number of historic attractions, many of which are concentrated around Crossroads Village and Huckleberry Railroad, a 1800s-era village consisting of 34 restored buildings, a working train, and plenty of family activities.

 Each year, the Crossroads Village lights up for the Christmas season and offers guests a chance to meet Santa Claus, listen to Christmas music, and even enjoy a holiday dinner buffet in addition to the historic displays, costumed villagers, food, shopping, and crafts usually found in the village.

 Christmas at the Crossroads is on display on select nights from late November through the end of December each year.
 Tickets and reservations for the village, train rides, and buffet are available online.
 Train tickets tend to sell out, so book yours early.

 Stroll along lantern-lit streets and soak up the spirit of Christmas past at Greenfield Village's Holiday Nights.
 In addition to food and shopping, activities include ice skating, horse-drawn wagon and Model T rides, live performances, and appearances by Santa and his live reindeer.